ox-it/talks.ox/docs/source/user/talk-editors/people-details.rst

 Deleting
 --------

-If you need to delete a person, please :doc:`contact the Oxford Talks Administration <contact>`.
+If you need to delete a person, please :doc:`contact the Oxford Talks Administration <../general/contact>`.